Our Vineyards

 6 hectares

-Chardonnay, Pinot Noir, Riesling and Pinot Grigio
+Chardonnay, Pinot Noir, Riesling, Pinot Grigio

 Butchers Hill Vineyard is a prominent feature of the Richmond landscape as it protrudes from its borders.
 This site’s steep north-facing slope means that it receives some very long sunlight hours, protection from cold southern winds, and increased soil drainage.
 The iron oxide deposits in our soils allows for heat and water to be held longer as they are darker and more clay based.
 These soil attributes also interact with the production of flavonoids in the fruit which typically produces complex robust wines.